Can anything follow from a contradiction?

 Contradictions will always end in all entries of the rightmost column of a truth table being only “F”.
 Any statement for which no matter the assignment of truth-values to the propositions, ends in the evaluation of False, is a contradiction.

-READ ALSO: What is engine seizure?
+READ ALSO: What is the difference between research and intelligence?

 How do you prove something with a contradiction?